bharti147/About-me/README.md

 ## What I'm Working On

 - 🔭 I'm currently working on Tourify, where I'm using Reactjs to create a Trip planner.
-- 🌱 I'm learning NextJS.
+- 🌱 I'm learning MERN.

 ## Get in Touch